-Several government agencies provide information regarding safe disposal of medication.
-Please refer to the FDA’s website for more information: “Consumer Updates: How to Dispose of Unused Medicines.”
+Several government agencies provide information regarding safe disposal of sharps.
+Please refer to the FDA’s website (“Needles and Other Sharps (Safe Disposal Outside of Health Care Settings)”).

 Check the Package: If there are any specific instructions for disposal on the label, package or package insert, please follow those instructions.

-Do not flush medicines down the toilet unless the information on the package specifically instructs you to do so.
+Do not flush prescription drugs down the toilet unless the information on the package specifically instructs you to do so.

-Unwanted Medicine In-Home Disposal: If no disposal instructions are given on the drug labeling and no take-back program is available in your area, dispose of unwanted medicine in the household trash following these steps:
+In-Home Disposal: If no disposal instructions are given on the drug labeling and no take-back program is available in your area, throw the drugs in the household trash following these steps:

 Never place Sharps in the trash or recycling, and never flush them down the toilet.
 Disposing of sharps in the trash or recycling may put trash and sewage workers, janitors, housekeepers, household members, and children as risk of being harmed.